Cohabitation Agreements

 To make sure you’re fully protected, always seek independent legal advice before signing.
 This advice ensures that the agreement under the Family Law Act 1975 is not just fair now but remains fair in the years to come.

-What to include in a cohabitation agreement
+What to include in your cohabitation agreement

 When drafting a cohabitation agreement, here are key points to consider to ensure comprehensive coverage: